douglasgreen/content/notes.md

 /CPA/2023/AUD in /CPA/2023/BEC won't work.
 But if you use the reference ../AUD and copy AUD and BEC to 2024, then the relative link will still work.

+## Attributes

+Only use attributes for:
+* Unique values
+* Fixed (or maximum) length less than 64 characters
+* Matching a simple regexp or enumerated values

+Here are the top 20 examples of the kinds of metadata that one would commonly store in XML attributes:

+1. ID - A unique identifier for an element

+2. Type - The type or category of an element

+3. Name - The name of an element or attribute

+4. Namespace - A URI that identifies the source of an element

+5. Language - The language of the element's content

+6. Created - The date/time the element was created

+7. Modified - The date/time the element was last modified

+8. Author - The author or creator of the element

+9. Version - The version number of the element

+10. Status - The status of the element (e.g. draft, final, etc.)

+11. Format - The format of the element's content (e.g. text, html, etc.)

+12. Source - The source of the element's content

+13. Rights - Copyright or usage rights for the element

+14. Relation - How the element relates to other elements

+15. Coverage - The spatial or temporal scope of the element

+16. Publisher - The publisher of the element

+17. Contributor - Contributors to the element's content

+18. Description - A description of the element

+19. Subject - The subject or topic of the element

+20. Datatype - The datatype of the element's content (e.g. string, numeric, etc.)

+The key principle is that metadata (data about data) should be stored as attributes, while the actual data itself should be stored as elements.
+Attributes are designed to contain data related to a specific element.

+For everything else, use elements.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html